 What is cultural capital?
-In educational terms, it refers to the bank of cultural experiences that students can gain from different cultural opportunities.
+In educational terms, it refers to the bank of cultural experiences students can gain from different cultural opportunities that go on to give them social mobility.
 E.g. Gallery visits, historic visits, music lessons, IT skills, dance lesson etc) Families have historically passed down these advantages to their children by providing them with these opportunities.
 Evidence shows that children with cultural capital do better in school and go on to do better in society, their career and the world of work.
 Schools can have a huge impact on equipping students with cultural capital.

-When I think about Cultural Capital and the impact it has on later life, I try to imagine a person, who wants to make progress in their career, going to a network meeting without any Cultural Captial.
-How difficult it would be to join in with the conversation and to build a social network.
-It’s easy to see it’s impact on social mobility.
+When I think about Cultural Capital and the impact it has on later life, I try to imagine a young person, who wants to make progress in their career, going to a network meeting without any Cultural Captial.
+It would be difficult to join in with any conversation and to build a social network.
+It’s easy to see its impact on social mobility.

 Cultural Captial is a term educators around the world should be aware of.
 Here in the UK there has been a new emphasis on ‘Cultural Capital’ in education since OFSTED (The Office for Standards in Education) included this term in their new framework in 2019.
 It is good for the arts in schools as school leaders should be putting a greater emphasis on cultural capital.
 A great curriculum builds cultural capital.

 Register and you can download 3 of the Free Resources Every Month!